Bayan Abdulhaq, PhD, Academic Director

-In more recent years, she has served as a board member and the executive director of the Arab Organization for Quality Assurance in Education (AROQA) and worked as a consultant for higher education institutions in Bahrain.
+In more recent years, she has served as a board member and the executive director of the Arab Organization for Quality Assurance in Education (AROQA) and has worked as a consultant for higher education institutions in Bahrain.
 She is a certified manager for organizational excellence by the American Society for Quality (ASQ).

-Dr. Abdulhaq has more than eight years' experience in the pharmaceutical industry; she has worked as a production manager and later as a medical affairs manager.
+Dr. Abdulhaq has more than eight years' experience in the pharmaceutical industry; she has worked as a production manager and as a medical affairs manager.
 She also works as a consultant in the field of Good Clinical Practice (GCP).
 Dr. Abdulhaq is a licensed pharmacist and a full member of the Pharmaceutical Union of Jordan.
 She has also served as a member of the Bioequivalence Committee at the Jordanian Food and Drug Administration (JFDA).

-Ayman M. Hamdan-Mansour, RN, MSN, PhD, Lecturer
+Professor Ayman M. Hamdan-Mansour, RN, MSN, PhD, Lecturer

-Currently, a professor of psychiatric mental health nursing and head of community health nursing department at the Faculty of Nursing, the University of Jordan, Professor Hamdan-Mansour obtained his undergraduate (1993) and master’s (1999) degrees at the University of Jordan and his PhD in nursing at the University of Pittsburgh (USA, 2004).
+Currently a professor of psychiatric mental health nursing and head of the community health nursing department at the Faculty of Nursing, University of Jordan, Professor Hamdan-Mansour obtained his undergraduate (1993) and master’s (1999) degrees at the University of Jordan and his PhD in nursing at the University of Pittsburgh (USA, 2004).

 Professor Hamdan-Mansour has more than 50 publications in the field of community and mental health prevention and promotion.
-He has been active in establishing collaboration with well-known international agencies including WHO; JICA; UNESCO; and USAID.
+He has been active in establishing collaboration with well-known international agencies including WHO, JICA, UNESCO, and USAID.
 He is also a consultant for different national organizations, including the National Council for Family Affairs, the Jordanian Council, the Higher Population Council, Ministry of Health, and Ministry of Education.